Soodhu Kavvum (soundtrack): Reception

-Top10 Cinema gave a favourable review, stating that "On the whole, the album introduces some new genre of music and Santhosh Narayanan deserves a special pat for this.
-Much alike his previous album Pizza, the visuals would add more beautifications to his music" and gave a verdict "Buy it for Come Na Come & Sudden Delight".
 Karthik Srinivasan of Milliblog wrote, "With Soodhu Kavvum, Santhosh proves that his unconventional style is here to stay".
 S. Saraswathi of Rediff.com described it as a "refreshing non-conventional background score", and Baradwaj Rangan of The Hindu described the songs and score as "outstanding".
 Malini Mannath of The New Indian Express stated "The songs are apt and suitably placed, and the background score enhances the feel."
 Vivek Ramz of In.com noted "Santhosh Narayan's funky songs and cool background score are big boost to the film.
 Lyrics are funny and songs are pictured nicely and inserted at the right places."

-Ashutosh Mohan of Film Companion South ranked Soodhu Kavvum as one of Santhosh's best works as quirky and appealing.
+Ashutosh Mohan of Film Companion ranked Soodhu Kavvum as one of Santhosh's best works as quirky and appealing.
 Analysing the film's musical structure, Pulari M. Baskar stated "The film humours you while keeping you at the edge of your seat, twisting and confounding the audience.
 Narayanan's music score follows the same unpredictability, as he effortlessly brings together catchy pop-jazz beats and elements of kutthu (a form of folk dance and music with a heavy emphasis on percussion) to create an unlikely yet fitting theme for a group of flawed and lovable protagonists."
 The song "Kaasu Panam" was considered as one of the popular songs of 2013.